-DSA is responsible for enforcing regulations on imports and exports of live animals, semen, embryos.
-In cooperation with state governments, DSA enforces federal laws and regulations to protect and improve animal health, and to control and eradicate animal diseases such as the Foot-and-Mouth Disease Eradication Program.
+DSA is responsible for enforcing regulations on imports and exports of live animals, semen, and embryos.
+In cooperation with state governments, DSA enforces federal laws and regulations to protect and improve animal health, and to control and eradicate animal diseases such as Brazil's Foot-and-Mouth Disease Eradication Program.
 It defends Brazilian borders against foreign and exotic animal diseases.